 California law and Cabrillo College policy require it.
 Not all positions require that you be fingerprinted.
 Examples of positions which may require you to be fingerprinted are: positions requiring you to work with or around young children or the disabled, positions where you handle money, any work for Campus Police, or positions where you work with sensitive information.
 Jobs where you are required to drive may also be subject to drug testing.

 All student and hourly employees must be supervised by contract staff, faculty or management.
 Hourly and student employees are not allowed to be supervised by other hourly or student employees.
 Your supervisor or their contract employee designee must be available on campus whenever the student or hourly employee is working.
-If you are working off campus on a FAST TRACK or Federal Work-Study award, you must have an agency or employer representative available on site when you are working.

 All on-the-job accidents must be reported to your supervisor immediately, whether or not you seek medical attention.
 Regardless of how minor you may think the injury is, an accident report form must be completed.
 If your supervisor does not have the proper form, or is unaware of the proper procedure, please contact the Student Services office or the Student Health Center.